Scarabaeus1031/NEXAH/APPLICATIONS/demos/lorenz_demo/README.md

     outputs/

-You can directly inspect the system structure after running the demo.
+You can directly inspect:

+- where instability emerges
+- how trajectories are constrained
+- where transitions occur

 ---